oDumbledoreArmyo/Design-Study-Knowledge-Map/README.md

 It's a knowledge map about the field of design study.
 It will provide a quick inquiry by using Neo4j graph database.
 This project use d3.js to visualize the map on web page.

 ### Data source
 The database is create by myself based on literature review.
 So basically it's a personal knowledge database.
+The database is recorded as Cypher in the txt file.
+If you want to modify the data, copy the code in the txt file to Neo4j and the database will be created locally.
+Then modify them in Neo4j as you like.
+But remember to run the Match2D3.java again after modifying the data, so the map will change to show your database.
 The database will keep updating.

 ### Tech stack
 Neo4j(Cypher) + Java API + D3.js + HTML